Cerzat43/check-fixup/README.md

-First test with simple commit
+Second test with fixup commit